Penyal d'Ifac Natural Park

 Penyal d'Ifac Natural Park (Parque Natural del Peñón de Ifach, Parc Natural del Penyal d'Ifac) is a natural park situated in Calpe, in the Valencian Community, Spain.

-The Penyal d'Ifac is a massive limestone outcrop emerging from the sea and linked to the shore by rock debris.
+The Penyal d'Ifac is a massive limestone outcrop emerging from the sea and linked to the shore by an isthmus of rock debris.
 It is home to numerous rare plants, including a number of endemic species, and over 300 species of animals, and a nesting site for colonies of sea birds and other birds.